HausDAO/protocol-guild-contracts/README.md

     - The first action is "_mintShares_", which create shares in the DAO for each new member address (1 share per member)
     - The second action is "_batchNewMember_", which interacts with the external membership registry / contract, adding new member addresses, and setting their activity modifiers and start date (or adjusting the activity modifier for existing members).

-At this point, the proposal flow is complete, but the Splits contract has not been updated yet.
+At this point, the proposal flow is complete, but the Split contract has not been updated yet.
 This can be done via the "Update" function in the custom frontend, which calculates _timeActive_ to get the normalized weights per member, and then updates the 0xSplits Split contract.

 ![Update](https://github.com/cheeky-gorilla/protocol-guild-contracts/assets/76262359/7704e136-dbe4-4492-9ac8-205d52df5ac1)